Murder of Zvi Kogan

-On 21 November 2024, Zvi Kogan (צבי קוגן, born 11 August 1996), an Israeli-Moldovan rabbi residing in the United Arab Emirates, was abducted and killed.
+On 21 November 2024, Zvi Kogan (צבי קוגן, 11 August 1996- c.
+21 November 2024), an Israeli-Moldovan rabbi residing in the United Arab Emirates, was abducted and killed.
 He was an envoy of the Orthodox Jewish Hasidic organization Chabad.
 On 24 November 2024, a body was found and confirmed to be that of Kogan.
 Three suspects were arrested.
 In March 2025, three people were convicted and sentenced to death, with a fourth defendant sentenced to life imprisonment.

 Background

 Kogan was born in 1996 in Ramat Shlomo, Jerusalem, to Alexander and Etel Kogan.
 He was raised in his Litvak-Haredi family with his older brother, Reuven.

 As a teenager, Kogan learned at Yeshiva Maoz Chayil in Jerusalem, Yeshivas Rabbeinu Chaim Ozer in Bnei Brak, and finally at the Mir Yeshiva in Jerusalem.
 Before he moved to the United Arab Emirates (UAE), he served his mandatory service in the Israel Defense Forces' 84th "Givati" Infantry Brigade.
 He was a dual citizen of Israel and Moldova.

 Kogan and his wife, Rivky (née Spielman), a U.S. citizen, were married in 2022.
 She then joined him in Abu Dhabi.
 She is the niece of Gavriel Noach Holtzberg, a Chabad rabbi who was murdered with his wife by an Islamist militant group in the 2008 Mumbai terror attacks in India.

 Kogan was a rabbi, and a representative of the Orthodox Jewish Hasidic organization Chabad's Abu Dhabi chapter.
 He had been so since the UAE normalized diplomatic relations with Israel in the Abraham Accords in 2020.
 He worked to explain Judaism and disprove myths and stereotypes about the religion.
 He was an assistant to Chief Rabbi of the UAE, Levi Duchman, who was his brother-in-law.
 He also managed a kosher supermarket, Rimon, on Al Wasl Road in Dubai, where he was a resident.
 Chabad stated that he "worked to expand Jewish life in the UAE" with Duchman through ways that included ensuring the availability of kosher food and opening the country's first Jewish education center.

 In 2021, Kogan led a Yizkor memorial prayer during the UAE's first Holocaust remembrance day memorial.